PoisotLab/MetawebTransferLearning/outline.md

 tree *i.e* matching traits to the phylogeny.
 For species shared between Europe and Canada it is possible to directly infer their latent traits.
-For novel species, we reconstruct their latent traits by averaging the values of those of their 3 closest neighbours (based on the cophenetic matrix of the entire tree).
+For novel species, we reconstruct their latent traits by averaging the values of those of their three closest neighbours (based on the cophenetic matrix of the entire tree).
 This ensures that shared species are at the same position in both latent subspaces.
 **Potentially controversial - went present tense here**